Alfred G. Gilman Symposium on Education

 Annual Symposium April 10, 2025

 As the preeminent medical education conference hosted on our campus at no cost each year, the Gilman Symposium provides an invaluable opportunity for educators to learn from invited national and institutional leaders and experts in medical education.
-The keynote virtual speaker this year will be Dr. Marc Triola, a faculty member at NYU Langone Health.
-Dr. Triola serves as the Assocate Dean for Educational Informatics and the Director of the Institute for Innovations in Medical Education.
+The keynote virtual speaker this year was Dr. Marc Triola, a faculty member at NYU Langone Health.
+Dr. Triola serves as the Associate Dean for Educational Informatics and the Director of the Institute for Innovations in Medical Education.
 He is an internationally recognized expert in the use of novel technologies and learning analytics to drive medical innovation and cutting-edge medical education research.

 The agenda can be found here: Alfred G. Gilman Symposium 2025 - Agenda